LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training: Related Work

 \section{Related Work}

-The effectiveness of machine learning models, especially deep neural networks, heavily depends on the quality and proper use of training data.
-Recent literature has explored strategies to enhance model performance and robustness to address challenges brought forward by noisy, mislabeled, underrepresented, or otherwise hard-to-learn data.
+The effectiveness of ML models, especially deep neural networks, is highly dependent on the quality and proper use of training data.
+Recent literature explored strategies to improve model performance and robustness to address the challenges of noisy, mislabeled, imbalanced, or otherwise hard data.